 Section 5119.185 | Clinician recruitment program.

-(C) The department shall enter into a contract with each clinician it recruits under this section.
+(C) The department shall enter into a contract with each physician it recruits under this section.
 Each contract shall include at least the following terms:

-(1) The clinician agrees to provide a specified scope of health care services for a specified number of hours per week and a specified number of years to patients of one or more specified institutions administered by the department.
+(1) The physician agrees to provide a specified scope of medical or osteopathic medical services for a specified number of hours per week and a specified number of years to patients of one or more specified institutions administered by the department.

-(2) The department agrees to repay all or a specified portion of the principal and interest of a government or other educational loan taken by the clinician for the following expenses if the clinician meets the service obligation agreed to and the expenses were incurred while the clinician was enrolled in, for up to a maximum of four years, a school that qualifies the clinician to participate in the program:
+(2) The department agrees to repay all or a specified portion of the principal and interest of a government or other educational loan taken by the physician for the following expenses if the physician meets the service obligation agreed to and the expenses were incurred while the physician was enrolled in, for up to a maximum of four years, a school that qualifies the physician to participate in the program:

 (b) Other educational expenses for specific purposes, including fees, books, and laboratory expenses, in amounts determined to be reasonable in accordance with rules adopted under division (D) of this section;

 (c) Room and board, in an amount determined to be reasonable in accordance with rules adopted under division (D) of this section.

 (3) The physician agrees to pay the department a specified amount, which shall be not less than the amount already paid by the department pursuant to its agreement, as damages if the physician fails to complete the service obligation agreed to or fails to comply with other specified terms of the contract.
 The contract may vary the amount of damages based on the portion of the physician's service obligation that remains uncompleted as determined by the department.